vrandall66/front-end-submissions-public/1705/mod-3/personal-project/lynam-schaedel/lynam-schaedel.md

  - currently storing user's assessment progress in traitify

  ### things to do
+ - look into implementing a back end session via JWT
  - add functionality to store the user's assessment id in results table in postgres
  - add multiple assessments
  - add results display